bit-soham/RoadmapMakerAI/README.md

 This is a project made by me and Soham T Umbare
 # Roadmap Generator AI: Generates a Roadmap according to the student input data
-It is the rag based ai model which leverages the misteral-7b model to generate the roadmap for the student information provided.
+It is the rag based ai model which leverages the misteral-7b model to generate the roadmap for the student according to their information using real-time events, webinars, hackathons, competitions etc.

 ## How to run the model